 In 2014, Morrow was named a "Champion of Justice" by the State Bar of Michigan for his innovative teen court program.
 In bestowing the prestigious award, the State Bar noted that "it is no stretch to say that Brian Morrow has done more over the last decade to keep Michigan teens from lives of crime than anyone else in the state."

 Brian Morrow has been endorsed by numerous elected officials and organizations.
 When endorsing Morrow, the Detroit Free Press praised Morrow stating that, "he evinces a penchant for proactive problem-solving that is much needed in the busy Wayne Circuit court."

 ABOUT TEEN COURT

-As the Deputy Chief, he initiated a juvenile diversion program in Wayne County called “Teen Court,” which allows certain juvenile offenders who have committed relatively minor, first-time offenses (such as shoplifting), to avoid having a juvenile record if they comply with the terms of the program.
+As the Deputy Chief of the Juvenile Division at the Wayne County Prosecutor's Office, Morrow initiated a juvenile diversion program called “Teen Court.”
+The program allows juvenile offenders who have committed relatively minor, first-time offenses (such as shoplifting), to avoid having a juvenile record if they comply with the terms of the program.
 The program, which is currently operating in seven high schools in the Detroit Public School system, is unique in that it allows a “jury” of teenagers to hear actual juvenile cases and design appropriate sentences for the juvenile offender.
-The program not only gives a second chance to juveniles who have made a poor decision, but it also gives the teenager jurors the opportunity for public service and a hands-on education in civic responsibility.
+The program not only gives a second chance to teens who made a poor decision, but it also gives the teenager jurors the opportunity for public service and a hands-on education in civic responsibility.